abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

     -SecurityGroupName "myNSGPS" `
     -PublicIpAddressName "myPublicIpPS"
    ```
+    > **Note:** If you face any error in pasting the above command in CloudShell, try pasting the command in a Notepad first and then to CloudShell.

 1. Wait for VM to deploy before closing PowerShell.

 1. Close the PowerShell session Cloud Shell pane.